 which is clearly wrong.

-The Milne model probably gets T⁴ right, but we did not yet check that.
+The Milne model probably gets T⁴ right, but we did not check that yet.

-Imagine a (newtonian) explosion where baryon matter climbs up from a gravity potential well.
+Imagine an explosion under newtonian gravity, where baryon matter climbs up from a gravity potential well.

 If a photon is moving toward the center of the explosion, it gains energy in a blueshift?